 HEALTHY DIET – a well balanced, nourishing diet will boost the immune system, ensure better health and help to calm the mind.
 As a result, your body will become more resistant to illness and disease and you will feel a greater sense of general well-being and health.
 Learn more at Wildly Healthy Nutrition and Wellness.

 MEDITATION AND POSITIVE THINKING – Yoga promotes positive thinking as one of its most important principles.
 It will train your mind to purify your thoughts so that a more confident you emerges.
 Meditation will ultimately lead to self-realisation – the real purpose of Yoga.

 DIFFERENT STYLES OF YOGA

 The science of Yoga is vast and has been divided into several branches, each focusing on different means of achieving the ultimate goal of Samadhi, true enlightenment.
 The reason for the many branches is to accommodate an many types of people and their learning styles as possible.
 Some of these are Hatha Yoga, Raja Yoga, Jnana Yoga, Bhakti Yoga, Karma Yoga, Mantra Yoga, Kundalini Yoga and Tantric Yoga.

-I teach Hatha Yoga which works to achieve your goal through the mastery of body and breath.
+I teach Subtle Yoga, a form of Hatha Yoga, which works to achieve your goal through body and breath work.
 It is the most practical and well known in the West.
-Within this branch you will come across many different names of yoga eg. Ashtanga, Bikram, Sivananda, Iyengar to name a few, these are all styles of Hatha yoga that a particular Guru or teacher has developed and given their name to.
-I teach a style called Vinyasa Flow Yoga which is not attributed to any one particular teacher and allows me the freedom of putting my own sequences of postures together to suit the needs and level of the class I am teaching at the time.
+Within this branch you will come across many different names of yoga eg. Ashtanga, Bikram, Sivananda, Iyengar to name a few.
+These are all styles of Hatha yoga that a particular Guru or teacher has developed and given their name to.
+Subtle Yoga uses traditional postures and adapts them to develop deeper interoception (internal awareness) which regulates all body systems for optimal health.
+There are always stronger and more gentle options available throughout every class depending on the needs of each individual.